List of DC Comics characters: A: Angle Man

-The Angle Man is a fictional character appearing in American comic books published by DC Comics.
-The Angle Man was created by Robert Kanigher and Harry G. Peter, and first appeared in Wonder Woman #70 (November 1954).
+The Angle Man is a character appearing in American comic books published by DC Comics.
+Angle Man was created by Robert Kanigher and Harry G. Peter, and first appeared in Wonder Woman #70 (November 1954).

 Angle Man was an unsuccessful criminal who became obsessed with crimes with unbeatable "angles".
 He plagued Wonder Woman with a series of increasingly clever schemes involving "angles".

-Angle Man later acquires the Angler, a reality-warping Penrose triangle, and joins the Secret Society of Super Villains before being killed during Crisis on Infinite Earths.
+He reappeared, now wearing a yellow and green costume and wielding the Angler, a Penrose triangle which could warp time and space.
+Angle Man was recruited and outfitted by the Secret Society of Super Villains's founder Darkseid, only to use the Angler to warp ahead in time to a point after Darkseid had been exposed and deposed as the Society's secret leader.

-Later, during Phil Jimenez's run on the Wonder Woman title, he is revamped as Angelo Bend, an Italian thief.
-He later joins the Secret Society of Super Villains in Infinite Crisis.
+During Phil Jimenez's run on the Wonder Woman title, Angle Man was reimagined as Angelo Bend, an Italian thief who uses his Angler to escape authorities.
+He was caught by Donna Troy while trying to steal an ancient artifact from a museum.
+Even though Donna, as Troia, was trying to stop the villain, the Angle Man developed a crush on her.

-In The New 52 continuity reboot, Angle Man is the son of Vandal Savage.
+In The New 52 continuity reboot, Angle Man is depicted as the son of Vandal Savage.